gchure/phd/docs/src/chapter_02/section_03_introduction.md

 ## Introduction

-Understanding how organisms sense and respond to changes in their environment has long been a central theme of biological inquiry.
+&nbsp;&nbsp;&nbsp;&nbsp;Understanding how organisms sense and respond to changes in their environment has long been a central theme of biological inquiry.
 At the cellular level, this interaction is mediated by a diverse collection of molecular signaling pathways.
 A pervasive mechanism of signaling in these